monowai/flockdata.org/ab-engine/README.md

 ````

 ### Next steps for you!
-Figure out how to audit a record from the API documentation.
-Understand and add [[Tags-With-Java]].
+Figure out how to audit a record from the [API](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls) documentation.
+Understand and add [Tags](https://github.com/monowai/auditbucket/wiki/Tags).
 Process a batch of Audit records.
 Log a change.